wddimple6/afkak/README.md

 - PyPy
 - CPython 3.5

+We aim to support Kafka 1.1.<var>x</var> and later.
-And works with these Kafka broker versions:
+Integration tests are run against these Kafka broker versions:

 - 0.9.0.1
 - 1.1.1